JDelemar/OfflineDevEnv/Offline/README.md

    (1) Check the `devnode` container logs to see if has finished yeoman and generators with `docker logs devnode`

-   (2) Once the `devnode` container has finished, start a temporary project to capture sharepoint framework packages by type `yo @microsoft/sharepoint` in the `/home/node/tempApp` directory.
+   (2) Once the `devnode` container has finished, start a temporary project to capture sharepoint framework packages by type `yo @microsoft/sharepoint` in the `/home/node/tempApp` directory as the node user (`su node`).
 Enter the running container by using portainer or entering `docker exec -it devnode /bin/sh`

    b.
 Get Selenium
    `working on this`